• Skip to primary navigation

 For the cake

-• Set the oven and prepare the pan.
-Preheat the oven to 350°F. Use a pastry brush to grease a bundt pan with the 2 teaspoons of the melted butter.
+• Set oven, melt butter and prepare pan.
+Preheat the oven to 350°F. Melt the butter and use a pastry brush to grease a 10-inch bundt pan with about 2 teaspoons of it.
+Set the remaining melted butter aside to cool to room temperature.

 • Combine dry ingredients.
 In a large mixing bowl, add the sugar, flour, baking soda, salt and spices.
 Mix until well combined.
 Make a small well in the center and set aside.

-• Combine wet ingredients and apples.
-Add the remaining 1 cup of melted butter to another mixing bowl.
+• Combine wet ingredients with the apples.
+Add the remaining 1 cup of (now room temperature) melted butter to another mixing bowl.
 Whisk in the eggs and vanilla until smooth.
 Add the apple slices and mix just to incorporate them evenly.

 • Pour batter into the pan and bake.
-Add the batter to the buttered bundt pan and bake in the 350°F preheated oven until the cake no longer jiggles, is lightly browned, and is beginning to crack on top -- about 50 minutes.
-(If you're not sure if it's done, stick a long wooden skewer in the cake -- if it comes out clean, or almost clean, the cake is done.)
+Add the batter to the buttered bundt pan and then use a small spreader to smooth out the top and gently press it into the grooves of the bundt pan.
+(Don't press too hard or the chances of it sticking to the pan might increase.)
+Bake in the preheated 350°F oven until the cake no longer jiggles, is lightly browned, and is beginning to crack on top -- about 50 minutes.
+It should feel a bit like a wet sponge if you gently press with your finger on the top.

 • Cool.
 Let the cake cool in the pan for about 30 minutes, then use a cooling rack to invert it, and place it on a foil-lined sheet pan.